RAJESHVELAMALA/ai-case-study/README.md

 ----------

-Overall, Betterment aims to democratize access to sophisticated investment strategies and financial advice, making it easier for individuals to build wealth and achieve their financial goals.
+<span style="color:blue">Overall, Betterment aims to democratize access to sophisticated investment strategies and financial advice, making it easier for individuals to build wealth and achieve their financial goals.</span>

 ----------